 - Helped Togo eliminate lymphatic filariasis from start to finish; in 2017 Togo became the first country in Africa verified by WHO to have eliminated lymphatic filariasis.

-Ambassador Barbro Owens-Kirkpatrick (chair)
+Ambassador Barbro Owens-Kirkpatrick (Past Chair)

 retired from the US Department of State following a distinguished diplomatic career of more than 20 years.
 Her posts included US Ambassador to Niger, Senior Inspector in the Office of the Inspector General, and positions at the National Security Council, in Mexico City, and the Office of NATO Affairs at State.

-Dr. Anders Seim (executive director)
+Dr. Anders Seim (Executive Director)

 is the founder of HDI.
 Anders worked for the World Health Organization and in private practice as a family physician in Norway before assuming full-time duties as HDI’s executive director.
 Focused on protecting dignity and preventing suffering since he as a medical student initiated what became Norway’s first “Hospice” palliative care program in the 1970s, Anders is now keenly working to eradicate guinea worm disease and eliminate lymphatic filariasis as well as other Neglected Tropical Diseases where possible.
 Most recently, he and HDI under his leadership are using lessons from disease eradication programs to save lives at childbirth and rapidly prevent obstetric fistula.
 Anders has received the prestigious Karl Evang Prize from Norway’s Surgeon General, the Anders Forsdahl Memorial Prize in 2017, named for the country-doctor who first demonstrated that severe hardship in infancy and early childhood could cause heart attacks and other serious illness decades later in middle-age, and Harvard University’s 2008 Alumni Award of Merit, “the highest honor the school bestows on its alumni in recognition of outstanding contributions to the field of public health.”